promanenko/gigaspaces-sbp-jekyll/spring-data-advanced.markdown

 {%endhighlight%}

 {%note%}
-Note that if you are using [Querydsl support](#querydsl), you can apply projection using `QueryDslProjection`.
-This approach will let you avoid run-time errors when POJO field is renamed and projection fields are not since they are just strings.
+If you are using [Querydsl support](#querydsl), you can apply projection using `QueryDslProjection`.
+This approach will let you avoid run-time errors when the POJO field is renamed and projection fields are not since they are just strings.
 {%endnote%}

 You can also supply your query methods with `Projection`, just add an additional argument to the method declaration: